≡ Menu

 Most have particular requirements that they expect their students to meet.
 These requirements are often financial or academic, though various private institutions have full and partial scholarships for academically brilliant students.

-As a result of these conditions, most private schools do not have as diverse a student base as their public school counterparts.
+Due to these conditions, most private schools do not have as diverse a student base as their public school counterparts.

 School Curriculum